codeconscious/audio-tag-tools/README.md

 ## Caching tags

 Creates a tag library, a JSON file containing the text tag data from the audio files in a specified directory.

+> [!NOTE]
+> If you have many files, especially on an external device, this process might take a while on its initial run, but will be much faster in subsequent ones.

 Pass `cache-tags` with two arguments: